Mohinder Suresh: Villains

 In the third season, Mohinder is able to isolate the source of powers (located in the adrenal glands) from Maya and injects himself with a formula he creates based on that.
 The formula imbues him with increased strength, agility, balance, athletic ability, and heightened senses.
-However, because the formula is incomplete, as revealed in "I Am Become Death", his body begins to mutate, developing bug-like attributes which begin with lesions on his back and shoulders.
+However, because the formula is incomplete, his body begins to mutate, developing bug-like attributes which begin with lesions on his back and shoulders.
 His fingers also begin to secrete a sticky, web-like substance.
-These mutations were, according to writers/producers Joe Pokaski and Aron Coliete, inspired by The Fly, a film in which a scientist's DNA is spliced with that of a fly, resulting in his eventual transformation into a giant fly.

 Mohinder finds that he is unable to develop a cure for either his condition or Maya's power, though he lies about it to Maya.
 Unable to control his aggression, he breaks up a fight with a neighboring couple and brutally beats the man's head against the wall.
 When the man comes looking for payback later on, Mohinder overpowers him and pulls him into the lab, encasing him in a cocoon made from the substance his fingers secrete.
 He does the same to several others, going so far as to kidnap a drug dealer from a park and drag his body back to his loft.
 When Maya discovers this and calls him a monster, he cocoons her as well.